SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

 <a name="top"></a>

-# Prerequisite : Log on to and Configure Web IDE
+# Prerequisite 1 : Log on to and Configure Web IDE

-In the previous prerequisite step, you logged on the SAP Cloud Platform and found the link to your specific instance of SAP Web IDE.

 <a name="1.1"></a>